romulofff/romulofff.github.io/index.md

 ---
 ### Other projects
 ### [Joguinhos Grátis](/JoguinhosGratis)
-<a href="https://t.me/joguinhosgratis">Telegram Bot</a> I developed and mantain, there you will find the latest discounts and sales on games.
+<a href="https://t.me/joguinhosgratis">Telegram Bot</a> I developed and mantain.
+There you will find the latest discounts and sales on games.
 All links are retrieved from <a href="https://reddit.com/r/gamedeals">r/gamedeals</a>.

 ### [Mortalidade Infantil](/Visudados_projeto)
 This project was developed as the final assignment for the Data Visualization Course I took at the Federal University of Ceará.
 It presents the data obtained from DATASUS regarding child mortality in Ceará.
 The visualizations were created using JavaScript, D3 and Crossfilter.